TechnologyEnhancedLearning/DLSV2/README.md

 - MailPW = <Secret value, found in Zoho>
 - MailPort = 587

-The recipient addresses can be set with Centres.NotifyEmail and Candidates.EmailAddress
+The recipient addresses can be set with Centres.NotifyEmail and Candidates.EmailAddress, and a course can be locked using Progress.PLLocked

+On test, the centre email is heedlstest@mailinator.com, and the user email is heedlstestuser@mailinator.com.
+These can be viewed by visiting (mailinator.com)[https://www.mailinator.com/] and entering the email address at the top of the page.